solidnetwork-bank/IaC/AWS/console/IAM-users.md

 Go to AWS console > IAM > Policies > Create policy

 add these 12 Actions, we resources: specific: Any in this account

+**NOTE**: Be Sure this user is be allowed to Delete everything that create

 ## CloudFront
 ### Write
 - CreateDistribution